Feyerabend/vm/ps/APPLE.md

 ### Display PostScript[^displayps]

 This was no coincidence.
 Let's go back a bit in time.
-Steve Jobs was fired/quit from Apple, but then started NeXT Computer Inc.[^next] Steve was instrumental in getting PostScript to Apple, even at one point try to purchase Adobe, but with no success.
-At NeXT he realised the potential in having vector based screen rendering.
+Steve Jobs was fired/quit from Apple in 1985, but then started NeXT Computer Inc.[^next] Thus he didn't really experience the growth of DTP when he was at Apple.
+Steve was instrumental in getting PostScript to Apple, even to the point of trying to purchase Adobe, but with no success.
+At NeXT he realised the potential in having vector based screen rendering on a computer.

-So *Display PostScript* (DPS) was a technology developed by Adobe Systems in collaboration with NeXT. during the late 1980s and early 1990s.
+So *Display PostScript* (DPS) was a technology developed by Adobe Systems in collaboration with NeXT during the late 1980s and early 1990s.
 It aimed to extend the capabilities of traditional PostScript by adding support for interactive graphics and user interface elements, making it suitable